deakjahn/flutter_dropzone/README.md

 ## Breaking changes

+4.2.0 had to introduce another breaking change, sorry.
+While 4.1.0 solved the problem for web users, it created a regression for some other people who author multiplatorm apps where not all variants are web-based.
+Instead of returning a `web.File` directly, the `onDrop` variants now return a `DropzoneFile`.
+You can go on accessing its properties as before, so you might not even note the difference.

 4.1.0 deprecates `onDrop` and all other functions using `dynamic` type because the newer Flutter JS support enforces stricter type checking. `onDrop` will be removed in a coming version.
 Use `onDropFile` and `onDropString` instead.